tibue99/ezcord/docs/examples/examples.rst

 Examples
 =======================
 Feel free to choose an example below.
-Here you can see the example for the main file
+On this page, you can see an example for the main file.

 .. toctree::
    :maxdepth: 4